Mark 39 torpedo

 The Mark 39 torpedo was the first homing torpedo in United States Navy service to use a trailing wire for mid-course guidance through the submarine's fire control system.
 In 1946, shortly after the Mark 37 Mod 0 had been prototyped, the wire guidance system was reverse-engineered from the G7ef(TX) "Spinne" following the arrival of technical documentation from Germany.
 This resulted in the development of a wire-guided prototype the same year.
 The Mark 39 was a Mark 27 Mod 4 torpedo converted for development of wire guidance techniques, which were eventually incorporated into the Mark 37 Mod 1 and the Mark 45.
 Due to this development, the Mark 39 was considered obsolete and the remaining inventory was scrapped.

+The initial production run consisted of 120 Mark 27 torpedoes converted to Mark 39 by Philco, with initial field deployment circa 1956 on seven of the GUPPY attack submarines.
+A total of approximately 3000 Mark 39 torpedoes would be ultimately produced.
+In operation, the weapon was used as a "bearing rider", tracked using the launching submarine's passive sonar and thereby kept to a particular bearing; a form of MCLOS guidance.